Car insurance is not one product.

 8. Rental Reimbursement

 If you’ve ever been in a serious accident, you understand the frustrations of going without a car for a couple of days.
-But with Rental Reimbursement, you can be reimbursed for the cost of a rental car so you can get to work, the grocery store, or anywhere else.
+Rental reimbursement is designed to take some of that pressure off.

 9. Gap Insurance